Richard Martratt, 64, suffered a fatal heart attack after intervening in a dog fight.

 "Non Bite" Fatality

-Van Zandt County, TX - It was reported over the holiday weekend that a 64-year old man died, apparently due to a heart attack, and a 78-year old woman suffered head injuries after intervening in a dog fight involving two pit bull type dogs.
+Van Zandt County, TX - It was reported over the holiday weekend that a 64-year old man died, apparently due to a heart attack, and a 78-year old woman suffered serious head injuries after intervening in a violent dog fight involving two pit bull-type dogs.
 The dogs escaped their owner's property and attacked Joan Hardin's border collie.
-Hardin had been outside, along with the dog, unloading the car.
-Her family had just returned from an out-of-town Thanksgiving dinner.
+Hardin had been outside, along with her dog, unloading the car.
+Her family had just returned from an out-of-town Thanksgiving Day dinner.

 Shortly thereafter, while in the presence of emergency medical treatment paramedics, Martratt suffered a heart attack and died.

 Van Zandt County sheriff's deputies called the incident a "surprise" and KLTV.com called it "bizarre," despite the many instances of victims suffering a heart attack while being attacked by a pit bull.3 The owner of the two dogs, Michael Miller, said that "Richard over reacted, and it killed him.
 I'm sorry," Miller said.
 Surprisingly, Miller excluded the infamous Maul Talk excuse, "It was a dog fight."
 Miller added that Taz was neutered and the pit bull, named "Baby Girl," was spayed.